Overview

 Themes

-The Development Impact Group’s Social Protection and Jobs program aims to identify the most impactful and scalable policies to address these global challenges.
-It spans the most common Social Protection and Jobs policies and instruments across four inter-linked areas:
+Development Impact’s Social Protection and Skills for Jobs program aims to identify the most impactful and scalable policies to address these global challenges.
+It spans the most common Social Protection and Labor policies and instruments across four inter-linked areas:

-The Development Impact Group conducts original policy research and compiles evidence summaries on cash transfers and public works, which are the most common social protection programs in low- and middle-income countries (LMICs).
-For instance, cash transfer programs have been shown to have relatively persistent effects, while public works have positive effects on beneficiaries' employment and earnings in the short-term that tend to fade in the medium run.
+The Development Impact Group conducts original policy research and compiles evidence summaries on the most common safety net programs in low- and middle-income countries (LMICs).
+For instance, evidence show that cash transfer programs spark lasting gains in consumption and food security—even in times of crises.
+Public works boost short-term employment and empower women, but gains tend to fade in the medium run.
+Development Impact Group’s studies also explore pension reforms and fiscal equity.

 Adaptive Social Protection and Climate Resilience